Immediate Dentures

 will take them out, check fit & bite, clean them and put them back in.

-Do Not Take Them Out Yourself.
-They might not go back in due to swelling.
+Do not remove them yourself.
+They may not go back in due to swelling.
 If this happens you may be waiting up to two weeks before the swelling goes down before you can put your dentures back in.

 Within 6-8 months relines are required.
 Once the bone under the gums has stopped changing and shrinking a permanent fit can be acquired through relining